 Communicating with my kids is key with kids when it comes to their lunches.
 If my kids don’t eat something I ask why, sometimes they claim they didn’t have time, but it’s usually because they didn’t like it.
 I’m not one for giving them tons of junky treats in their lunches because I don’t want them crashing after eating empty carbs and sugary treats.
 But I also know sometimes pizza bites and cheese buns are fun, and that a full tummy is better than an empty one.
 And on the days where they don’t eat as healthy at school, I make sure their after school snack and dinner are loaded with fruit and veggies.

-Friday – Another typical lunch, with those cheese buns sneaking in again (gotta use up the bag of them!).
+Another typical lunch, with those cheese buns sneaking in again (gotta use up the bag of them!).
 I don’t buy the cheese buns every week, but the rest is pretty typical.
 My daughter does like wraps, so this day she had a wrap with some turkey and cheese and lettuce.
-I like that I can cut up apple slices for both of them, and they both love bananas and granola bars, the rest of their lunch is more specific to their own likes and dislikes.
+I like that I can cut up apple slices for both of them, and they both love bananas and granola bars.
+The rest of their lunch is more specific to their own likes and dislikes.

-The main lunch containers I use are rubbermaid (I bought the pink and purple ones, the blue and green ones came with my sons Roots lunch bag, which was bought at Costco).
+The main lunch containers I use are rubbermaid from Walmart or Costco.
 The smaller containers I use to divide up the foods, in the fun shapes and colours, I bought at The Real Canadian Superstore, they also sell fun shaped ice packs too!
-Muffin liners (reusable silicone ones or just paper) work great too to keep food separated, and I tend to put a little piece of paper towel with wet fruit, so nothing leaks or makes anything else soggy.
-I also don’t pack the lunches at night, like I know so many people do.
+Muffin liners (reusable silicone ones or just paper) work great to keep food separated.
+I like to put a little piece of paper towel with wet fruit, so nothing leaks or makes anything else soggy.
+I also don’t pack the lunches at night, which I know so many people do.
 By the end of the day I am beat, and just can’t bring myself to make a mess again in the kitchen.
-I get up before my kids to have my own breakfast and coffee, and then pack the lunches while they are eating their breakfast.
+My kids also don’t like things to be cold that aren’t supposed to be cold (like bananas or crackers).
+And things like bread or crackers can get a little soggy if put in the fridge overnight.
+So I just get up before my kids to have my own breakfast and coffee, and then pack the lunches while they are eating their breakfast.

 Hope this inspires you to have a little fun with your kid’s school lunches, mix it up a little with some ideas you see here, and pack healthy nutritious meals.